Admission Requirements and Deadlines

 Formal Political Theory.
 Students will be expected to understand formal political theory, particularly rational choice theory, and applications that contemporary political scientists have developed to explain political behavior and to account for individual decisions and collective outcomes.
 Rational choice theory in general, social choice theory, game theory, and political economy are among the approaches that are relevant to this subfield.

 Faculty by Field

 Undergraduates must be in a position to basically finish their undergraduate coursework at the end of their second year at UGA, but withholding a few hours of their undergraduate requirements.
 Then they will begin taking graduate courses in the fall semester of their third year following the timetable that all MA students utilize.
 At the end of their fourth year, they are expected to finish their undergraduate courses and their master’s thesis and graduate with two degrees.
-Students interested in this program should contact Dr. Martin Rogers at the Honors Program Office and the Graduate Coordinator in the Department of Political Science (Dr. Michael Lynch) or the Department of International Affairs (Dr. Amanda Murdie).
+Students interested in this program should contact Paul Welch and the Graduate Coordinator in the Department of Political Science (Dr. Michael Lynch) or the Department of International Affairs (Dr. K Chad Clay).

 Please see the MA degree timetable and MA Non-Thesis degree timetable for more detailed information.